Thomas Dillon1

 Last Edited=9 Jan 2011

-Letitia Greene was born in 1761.2 She was the daughter of John Greene and Catherine Toler.1 She married, firstly, Robert Dillon, 1st Baron Clonbrock, son of Luke Dillon and Bridget Kelly, on 30 January 1776.1 She married, secondly, Clement Archer in May 1802 at Buxton, Derbyshire, England.1,3 She died on 28 May 1841 at Cheltenham, Gloucestershire, England.1,3 Her will was probated in July 1847.3
+Letitia Greene was born in 1761.2 She was the daughter of John Greene and Catherine Toler.1 She married, firstly, Robert Dillon, 1st Baron Clonbrock, son of Luke Dillon and Bridget Kelly, on 30 January 1776.1 She married, secondly, Clement Archer in May 1802 at Buxton, Derbyshire, EnglandG.1,3 She died on 28 May 1841 at Cheltenham, Gloucestershire, EnglandG.1,3 Her will was proven (by probate) in July 1847.3

-From 30 January 1776, her married name became Dillon.1 As a result of her marriage, Letitia Greene was styled as Baroness Clonbrock on 5 June 1790.
+From 30 January 1776, her married name became Dillon.1 After her marriage, Letitia Greene was styled as Baroness Clonbrock on 5 June 1790.
 From May 1802, her married name became Archer.1

 Children of Letitia Greene and Robert Dillon, 1st Baron Clonbrock